-Android TV puts a focus on helping you discover the content you can enjoy on your TV — whether it’s through one of your subscription services like Netflix or Google Play Music, or from your own personal media collection via media center software like Plex.
+Android TV puts a focus on helping you discover the content you can enjoy on your TV, whether it’s through one of your subscription services like Netflix, Amazon Prime Video, or Google Play Music, or from your own personal media collection via media center software like Plex.

-Your favorite apps are displayed as “ribbons” — a horizontally scrolling set of recommendations and recently viewed content from within a particular app.
+Because of that focus, Android TV looks very different from Android.
+Instead of being greeted by a screen full of apps or widgets like search, weather, or stocks, your device’s media apps are displayed as “ribbons” — a horizontally scrolling set of recommendations and recently viewed content from within a particular app.

 Android TV can access the Google Play app store, where you’ll find thousands of apps that have been designed specifically for Android TV’s 10-foot experience, which means you won’t be struggling to read tiny text or trying to navigate apps that only work when you can swipe with a finger.